Viral gastroenteritis, or stomach flu, is a form of pediatric stomach virus that is highly contagious and can leave children feeling miserable.

-If your child exhibits signs of stomach flu, visit one of our locations.
+If your child exhibits signs of stomach flu, visit one of our 24-hour emergency rooms in Texas.
 Our doors are open 24/7 to diagnose pediatric stomach viruses, and we can make sure that your little one stays hydrated and comfortable.
 Our board-certified physicians will get you taken care of, within the comforts of our fully-stocked facility.
 Schedule an emergency room appointment with us.

 Review: “They took my sick child in right away and tended to him in a very quick, friendly, professional way.
 Would recommend this place over any ER!” – Zee from Sugar Land, TX via Yelp.com